 RubyMine numbers scratch files sequentially starting from 1.
 If you close a tab with an empty scratch file, RubyMine deletes it.

 Create a scratch buffer

 There is no dedicated menu item for the action to create a new scratch buffer, but you can use the Find Action popup Ctrl+Shift+A and run the New Scratch Buffer action.

-Also, you can create a shortcut for the New Scratch Buffer action as described in Configure keyboard shortcuts.
+You can also add a shortcut for the New Scratch Buffer action as described in Configure keyboard shortcuts.

 RubyMine creates a text file named buffer1.txt.
 The next scratch buffer you create is named buffer2.txt, and so on up to buffer5.txt.
-When that limit is reached, it will recreate buffer1.txt and suggest to clear the content for it.
-If you want to make sure that a scratch buffer is not cleared after you have five, you can rename it.
+When RubyMine reaches that limit, it will recreate buffer1.txt and suggest clearing the content for it.
+If you want to make sure RubyMine does not clear the scratch buffer after you have five, you can rename it.